vaibhavhrt/github-easy-repo-delete/README.md

 Adds a delete link to all your repos on "https://github.com/your-username?tab=repositories" page.

 Opens a new page and deletes the repository automatically.
-Does not closes that tab after deleting the repo which is a bug and will be fixed at a later stage.

 I had to delete hundreds of repos from my github account thats why I made this, its not perfeact but helped to ease up the the process a little bit.